 How: The first step is to make a payment to a Pay2Home settlement bank account.
-Either visit their branch, deposit a cheque into any of their clearing banks or transfer via internet banking.
+Either visit one of their branches or transfer via internet banking or their mobile app.
 Your money is tracked in real-time and with SMS and email updates, you and your beneficiary will be notified upon completion of the payment.

-Processing time: It takes one to two business days to complete the transaction.
+Processing time: Depending on your destination country and chosen method of transfer, it can take one to three business days to complete the transaction.